 - Advanced construction management

 - Advanced structural design

-This programme is offered on a part-time 36-month basis for potential students currently working in industry.
-All the modules are delivered in English by international academic staff who specialise in sustainability and civil engineering.
+The part-time, 36-month programme is provided for potential students currently working in industry.
+All the modules are delivered by international academic staff who specialise in sustainability and civil engineering.

 Graduates of this programme, as with all XJTLU masters degrees, earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.